 Take a pale pink or nude pencil, like Wander Beauty's Secret Weapon Multitasking Pencil ($23) and line your bottom waterline—it’ll open immediately make the whites of your eyes look whiter, brighter, and your entire face more awake.

 Use a ratio of one part luminizer and two parts face makeup to immediately brighten lackluster skin.
 It'll refresh your complextion in mere seconds.
-Becca's new primer, First Light Filter Face Primer ($38) uses translucent, cool violent pigment mixed with spring water and prickly pear flower to hydrate, revive, and scatter soft light across your face.
+Becca's First Light Filter Face Primer ($39) uses translucent, cool violet pigment mixed with spring water and prickly pear flower to hydrate, revive, and scatter soft light across your face.
 It's basically magic for your tired, possibly hungover face.